mrcavalcanti/mosaicoo/docs/sources/dashboards/previews.md

 The crawler is set up with the required permissions to display all dashboards and query all data sources.
 The way the permissions are set up depends on the version of Grafana.

-In OSS and Enterprise Grafana instances without RBAC enabled, the crawler uses a special user with an `Admin` role.
+In OSS and Enterprise Mosaicoo instances without RBAC enabled, the crawler uses a special user with an `Admin` role.
-In an Enterprise Grafana instance with RBAC enabled, the crawler uses [service accounts]({{< relref "../administration/service-accounts" >}}) with three fixed roles:
+In an Enterprise Mosaicoo instance with RBAC enabled, the crawler uses [service accounts]({{< relref "../administration/service-accounts" >}}) with three fixed roles:

 - `fixed:dashboards:reader`
 - `fixed:datasources:reader`